pgeeh/first-to-react/src/pages/Alternatives/Alternatives.md

 # Alternatives

-While ReactJS may be one of the most popular JavaScript UI libraries, there are others - along with plenty of discussions and comparisons to help understand their differences and different use cases.
+While React may be one of the most popular JavaScript UI libraries, there are others - along with plenty of discussions and comparisons to help understand their differences and different use cases.
 Some of the most popular (and similar) include:

 __[Angular](https://angular.io/)__

 > Angular is an application design framework and development platform for creating efficient and sophisticated single-page apps.

 Angular is a revamped version of AngularJS.
-Originally made popular and used by Google, it is a popular framework for building applications and powers many of the largest and most used websites in the world.
+Originally made and used by Google, it is a popular framework for building applications and powers many of the largest and most used websites in the world.

 __[Vue.js](https://vuejs.org/)__